Isomorphic limit ultrapowers for infinitary logic: Abstract

 \section{Abstract}

-The logic $\bbL^1_\theta$ introduced in \cite{Sh:797}; it is the maximal logic below $\bbL_{\theta,\theta}$ in which a well ordering is not definable.
+The logic $\bbL^1_\theta$ was introduced in \cite{Sh:797}; it is the maximal logic below $\bbL_{\theta,\theta}$ in which a well ordering is not definable.
 We investigate it for $\theta$ a compact cardinal.
-We prove it satisfies several parallel of classical theorems on first order logic, strengthening the thesis that it is a natural logic.
+We prove that it satisfies several parallel of classical theorems on first order logic, strengthening the thesis that it is a natural logic.
 In particular, two models are $\bbL^1_\theta$-equivalent \Iff \, for some $\omega$-sequence of $\theta$-complete ultrafilters, the iterated ultra-powers by it of those two models are isomorphic.

-Also for strong limit $\lambda > \theta$ of cofinality $\aleph_0$, every complete $\bbL^1_\theta$-theory hence a special model of cardinality $\lambda$, a parallel of saturated.
-It is unique, all reducts are special, too, so we have another proof of interpolation in this case.
+Also for strong limit $\lambda > \theta$ of cofinality $\aleph_0$, every complete $\bbL^1_\theta$-theory has a so called a special model of cardinality $\lambda$, a parallel of saturated.
+For first order theory $ T $ and singular strong limit cardinal $ \lambda , T $ has a so called special model of cardinality $ \lambda $.
+Using ``special" in our context is justified by: it is unique (fixing $ T $ and $ \lambda $), all reducts of a special model are special too, so we have another proof of interpolation in this case.

 \centerline {Anotated Content}

 \S0 \quad Introduction, pg. \pageref{0}

 \S(0A) Background and results, (label v), pg.\pageref{0A}